This is a continuation of the essay "Unenlightened."

 Rudolf Steiner, THE RIDDLE OF HUMANITY (Rudolf Steiner Press, 1990), GA 170.

-Rudolf Steiner, THE SPIRITUAL GUIDANCE OF HUMANITY (The Anthroposophical Society in Great Britain, 1921), lecture 1, GA 15.
+Rudolf Steiner, THE SPIRITUAL GUIDANCE OF MANKIND (The Anthroposophical Society in Great Britain, 1921), lecture 1, GA 15.

 Rudolf Steiner, quoted by Richard Seddon, RUDOLF STEINER (North Atlantic Books, 2004), p.
 29.